 Located on the Rue Saint-Honoré just blocks from the Tuileries and the Louvre Museum, the Mandarin Oriental Paris is the ultimate Right Bank address for families who want easy access to all the main attractions of Paris.
 Cabs are plentiful, the Metro is a 5-minute walk away, and the best of Paris luxury strolling is right outside the door.

-I kicked off my family travel coverage of International Luxury Travel Market (ILTM) in Paris.
-Stay tuned for more articles on new luxury and luxury family travel trends for 2013 in the next few weeks.
+I kicked off my family travel coverage of International Luxury Travel Market (ILTM)in Paris.
+Stay tuned for more articles on new luxury and luxury family travel trends.

 Editorial Note: Ciao Bambino was offered complimentary accommodations in order to have the opportunity to review the Mandarin Oriental Paris.
 As always, our opinions are our own.